 Mark Schwed is a partner in the New York office of the Firm’s Tax, Executive Compensation & Benefits Department.
 His practice focuses on representing public companies and private equity sponsors and their portfolio companies in connection with domestic and international acquisitions and investments, divestitures, joint ventures, financings and restructurings.
 He also regularly advises sponsors on tax matters involved in the structuring and negotiating of complex real estate transactions, including the formation of REITs.

-Mr. Schwed represents many of the leading private equity and real estate funds in transactions in the U.S. and globally, including American Securities, American Capital, Avista Capital Partners, Berkshire Partners, Brookfield Asset Management, Centerbridge Partners, Goldman Sachs, Lee Equity, Lindsay Goldberg, Ontario Teachers’ Pension Plan, Summit Partners, Providence Equity, Technology Crossover Ventures, The Gores Group, Tishman Speyer and their portfolio companies.
-Mr. Schwed is recommended for US Taxes: Non-Contentious by Legal 500 US and recognized as a 2014, 2015 and 2016 “Rising Star” for Tax by Super Lawyers.
+Mr. Schwed represents many of the leading private equity and real estate funds in transactions in the U.S. and globally, including American Securities, American Capital, Avista Capital Partners, Berkshire Partners, Brookfield Asset Management, Centerbridge Partners, Goldman Sachs, Lee Equity, Lindsay Goldberg, Ontario Teachers’ Pension Plan, Summit Partners, Providence Equity, TA Associates, Technology Crossover Ventures, The Gores Group, Tishman Speyer and their portfolio companies.

 Notable transactions include: